Chicago/design.chicago.gov/start.md

 In addition, this is the first municipal design system built for the public and government use.
 This is a platform that allows people to express their personal, community, and civic pride in Chicago.
 It gives the City of Chicago clearer, more effective communications through a uniform identity people can recognize and trust.

-The system is made up of the elements themselves, like a public mark, a new seal, colors, and type families, as well as expressions of this brand as a logo, in a document template, an interactive prototype, or the code to make a website.
+The design system is made up of elements ilke our public mark, our new civic typeface, colors, secondary type families, and internet widgets.
+It includes the mark, document template, interactive prototypes, and the code to make a website.
 There's also a set of recipes to use for human-centered design work on your project.

 ## Everyone